People contributing to research on user, interaction and knowledge modeling

 Main interests are intelligent and personalised knowledge-based support systems for work and leisure activities.

-Main interests are cognitive and computational aspects of technology-supported interactions.
+Main interests are knowledge representation and philosophical aspects of AI.

 Juan Carlos Nieves, PhD, Researcher